ttaubert/octoblog/_drafts/verified-binary-multiplication-for-ghash.markdown

 `m1`, ..., `m5` are the new bitmasks. `m1` equals `0b0010000100001...`, the others are each shifted by one.
 As there now are less than 64/4 data bits after applying bitmasks we need to perform 25 multiplications.
 With three calls to `bmul64()` that's 75 in total.

-We of course added an extra non-NIST test case that would cover overflows...

-{% codeblock lang:js %}
-{
-  hashKey: "0000000000000000fcefef64ffc4766c",
-  cipherText: "0000000000000000ffcef9ebbffdbd8b",
-  result: "3561e34e52d8b598f9937982512fff27"
-}
-{% endcodeblock %}

-show that it verifies
-SAW is happy after a few minutes tells us that it has *Successfully verified @bmul64.*.
+Run SAW again and, after about an hour, it will tell us it *successfully verified @bmul64*.

 {% codeblock lang:text %}
 $ saw bmul.saw
+Loading module Cryptol
+Loading file "bmul.saw"
+Successfully verified @bmul32
+Successfully verified @bmul64
 {% endcodeblock %}

-You might want to take a look at [Thomas Pornin's version](https://www.bearssl.org/gitweb/?p=BearSSL;a=blob;f=src/hash/ghash_ctmul64.c;h=a46f16fee977f6102abea7f7bcdf169a013c3e8e;hb=5f045c759957fdff8c85716e6af99e10901fdac0) of `bmul()` computing with `uint64_t` terms.
-This basically is the faulty version of `bmul64()` that SAW failed to verify, but as it's used here is correct because he calls it twice, the second time with the arguments reversed bitwise.
-This way he calls his version of `bmul64()` six times, for a total of 96 multiplications.
+You might want to take a look at [Thomas Pornin's version](https://www.bearssl.org/gitweb/?p=BearSSL;a=blob;f=src/hash/ghash_ctmul64.c;h=a46f16fee977f6102abea7f7bcdf169a013c3e8e;hb=5f045c759957fdff8c85716e6af99e10901fdac0) of `bmul64()`.
+This basically is the faulty version that SAW failed to verify, but as it's used here is correct because it's called, the second time with the arguments reversed bitwise. `bmul64()` is invoked six times, for a total of 96 multiplications.

 ## Wrapping up